JuanGuzman-io/JuanGuzman-io/README.md

 # 👋 Hi, I'm Juan David Delgado Guzmán

 ## 🚀 About Me
-I'm a **Senior Backend Developer** passionate about building secure, scalable and maintainable systems.
+I'm a **Software Engineer / Full-Stack Developer** passionate about building secure, scalable and maintainable systems.
 I specialize in **backend services, APIs, databases, and event-driven architectures** on AWS, and I'm also proficient in **modern frontend frameworks** such as Angular and NextJS to deliver complete full-stack solutions.
 Currently, I'm pursuing a **Master’s degree in DevOps & AI** to deepen my expertise in **CI/CD, containerization, and infrastructure automation**.